Ptitou-fr/test-passkey/README.md

         ( if no credentials are available locally, the user can signIn with a passkey from a nearby device or cancels the request ).
     - `securityKey?`: boolean (default value: False)<br>
       - if True:<br>
-      the system signIn UI modal shows an option to use of an external passkey saved in a securityKey.
+      the system signIn UI modal shows an option to use of a passkey saved in an external securityKey.
       - if False:<br>
-      the system signIn UI modal doesn't show an option to use of an external passkey saved in a securityKey.
+      the system signIn UI modal doesn't show an option to use of a passkey saved in an external securityKey.

 ### signIn return value
 The signIn returns a Promise that resolves to an object with the following properties:<br>
 - If a passkey was used to signIn:<br>
   - `assertion`: string<br>
-    assertion = 'passkey'.
+    In this case, assertion = 'passkey'.
   - `userId`: string<br>
     The user identifier for this assertion.
   - `signature`: string<br>